Geoffrey Claussen

-Geoffrey Claussen is an American rabbi and scholar who serves as a professor of Religious Studies at Elon University.
+Geoffrey Claussen is an American rabbi and scholar who is a professor of Religious Studies at Elon University.
 His scholarship focuses on Jewish ethics, theology, and the Musar movement.

 Education

 Claussen received his BA in Classical Languages from Carleton College.
 He was ordained as a rabbi and received his M.A. and Ph.D. from the Jewish Theological Seminary of America.

 Career

 Claussen joined the Elon faculty in August 2011 as an assistant professor of religious studies.
 In April 2012, he was named the Lori and Eric Sklut Emerging Scholar in Jewish Studies.
-He is also the founding director of Elon’s Jewish Studies program, which launched in fall 2012.
+He is also the founding director of Elon's Jewish Studies program, which launched in fall 2012.

-Claussen served as president of the Society of Jewish Ethics from 2015–2017.
+Claussen was president of the Society of Jewish Ethics from 2015 to 2017.

 Jewish Veganism

 In 2017, Claussen was one of the rabbis who signed a statement by Jewish Veg encouraging veganism for all Jews.
 Claussen has argued that teachings of the Musar movement may enrich Jewish vegan practices today.